nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - Events can have any number of tags (including 0)
 > - If only start or end time is specified, the other will be automatically filled with a duration of 2 hours
 > - Any time parameter(START_TIME/END_TIME/TIME) allows input of natural language, but it has certain limitations regarding format of input, ssee [Q&A](#timeInput) for more information.
+> - Note that add does not check if the end time is earlier than the start time, and it will be an allowed input.
+You can edit the start time later using the edit function.

 Examples: